 We can design and price each item individually, which makes designing your trim trail a straightforward process.
 Its always important to have an idea of likely budget.
 We are able to give you simple, quick costings to allow you to plan your finances for the project.

-Many of our low level trim trails can be installed directly onto grass, although we would always recommend some sort of surfacing to prevent erosion.
-We offer many options of playground safety surfacing and will always advise on the ongoing maintenance so you get a “warts and all” view of what your play equipment will need after installation.
+At The School Playground Company, our comprehensive range of low level trim trails can be installed directly onto grass, although we would always recommend some sort of surfacing to prevent erosion.
+We offer many options of playground safety surfacing and will always advise on the ongoing maintenance so you get a “warts and all” view of what your playground equipment will need after installation.
 Click here to visit our Safety Surfacing page for further info.

-We offer a free no obligation advice, design and quotation service.
+We offer a free consultation, advice, design and quotation service.
 Contact us to discuss your next School Playground Project or click here to book an appointment with a member of our team.